 top of page

-Ruthin Gaol Ghost Hunt
+Ruthin Gaol Wales Ghost Hunt

-Ruthin Gaol Wales Ghost Hunts
+Ruthin Gaol Wales Ghost Hunt

 This old gaol has witnessed misery, tragedy, and torment.
 There have been numerous reports of paranormal activity, many of which are guests visiting the old prison in the daytime.